Jason0917/PRNet_PyTorch/README.md

 Except from download from [`300WLP`](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm), I provide processed *original--uv_posmap* pair of IBUG [here](https://drive.google.com/open?id=16zZdkRUNdj7pGmBpZIwQMA00qGHLLi94).

+*Please note that the provided dataset only contains about 1,700 samples.
+To train a robust and generic model, you are strongly recommended to download a full dataset and generate the ground truth of UV maps.

 ## ③ Training
 After finish the above two step, you can train your own PRNet as: